eclipsesource/tabris-decorators/README.md

 ## property modifiers

-### @property

-Makes the decorated widget property a "real" Tabris.js property, meaning it can be set via constructor or `set` method, and it fires change events.

 ## Child selection

 These decorators are meant to be attached to properties of custom UI components and will make them return specific descendants of that widget.
 For example: